-Shearing the Rams will hang alongside AGWA’s own Down on his luck by Frederick McCubbin, and will give you a rare opportunity to see these two great nationalistic narrative paintings side-by-side.
+Shearing the rams hangs alongside AGWA’s own Down on his luck by Frederick McCubbin, and gives you a rare opportunity to see these two great nationalistic narrative paintings side-by-side.
 Both works take rural subject matter as the starting point for their images of Australian identity, but Roberts presents a positive vision of the pastoral industry, far removed from McCubbin’s image of a struggling pioneer.

 Roberts based his painting on sketches made in a shearing shed in country New South Wales.
 The close observation of details and atmospheric effects, together with the sense of this being a snapshot of a fleeting moment, gives the painting an aura of ‘truth’, which has helped to secure its popularity for many generations.
 It is a great example of Roberts’ statement that if art is “the perfect expression of one time and place, it becomes art for all time and of all places”.